facelessuser/coloraide/docs/src/markdown/advanced.md

     both `shorter` and `longer` hue fix-ups that there should be no arc to interpolate along.

 3. Auto powerless handling in CSS will force hues to be interpolated as powerless if under certain circumstances.
-This is usually happens when color space chroma/saturation components are zero.
+This usually happens when a color space's chroma/saturation components are zero.
 While this behavior does make general sense, and ensures that a user is always treating achromatic colors as achromatic, it cripples the user's control of how a color is interpolated.